romangurevitch/jfrog-idea/README.md

 ![Alt text](docs/credentials.png?raw=true "Setting up credentials")

 #### View
-The JFrog Intellij plugin displays a window tool view which, by default, is at the bottom of the screen.
+The JFrog IntelliJ plugin displays a window tool view which, by default, is at the bottom of the screen.

 The window tool can be accessed at: View -> Tool windows -> JFrog